deniz14k/Roundtable/README.md

 # Why I Built It

-When I saw the 37signals job post, I didn’t want to just send a CV , I wanted to build something.
-This project gave me a chance to show that I care about clean architecture, good design, and tools that feel calm and useful.
+When I saw the 37signals job post, I didn’t want to just send a CV , I wanted to build something small but useful so they can see that i resonate with their idea of applications .
+This project gave me a chance to show that I care about clean architecture, good design, and useful tools.

 # Built With